Rcigersa/Software-Quality-Handbook/README.md

 - In this branch we'll have to merge other branches in this develop branch before we merge it to main.
 - Make sure you are in the correct feature branch before merging to develop branch.
 - **develop** branch is made and make sure you are in the correct branch, use **git checkout branch_name** to navigate between branches.
+- Create feature / topic branches in the develop branch

 ### Feature Branch